 - Demonstrate industry building practices and material application

-- Attain the OSHA 30-hour Construction certification as an orientation to occupational safety and health for workers.
+- Attain the OSHA 10-hour course completion card as an orientation to occupational safety and health for workers in the construction field.

 - Career Opportunities